xaratustrah/iqgui/README.md

     python ./iqgui.py

+#### Installing it

+alternatively you can install it using `pip`.
+Go to the directory and perform:

+    pip install .

+you can see the installed files by:

+    pip show -f iqgui

+you can uninstall it by:

+    pip uninstall iqgui

+#### Windows binaries

+You can just use the program by using the binaries.
+In the release section of this repository there are binaries available for Windows.
+These have been tested also for Win-10.

 ## Acknowledgements
 I am thankful to [@carlkl](https://github.com/carlkl) for his valuable help in making a stand alone binary under MS Windows and also for fruitful discussions and suggestions.